wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

 A standard logging framework should flatten the learning curve while providing powerful features and configuration.

-With Logback integration Galenium can log to standard out, files and to _ExtentReports_.
+With Logback integration Galenium can log to standard out, files and attach these logs to the Allure report.

-#### ExtentReports
+#### Allure

-ExtentReports is a specialized reporting tool for test results.
+Allure is a specialized reporting tool for test results.
 Test reports are separated on a per test case basis.
 Each report is made up of steps with each step being one log event.

 Tagging test cases provide a very helpful overview of general health and specific problem patterns.